Collaborative care & chiropractors in a health care team

 Multidisciplinary clinics

 Some chiropractors practice in stand-alone clinics where interdisciplinary referrals are made as needed to other health care practitioners in their community.
 Other chiropractors work in multidisciplinary settings where patient care is team-based.
-In either practice setting, chiropractors value the collaboration of all health disciplines in the support of best patient care.
+In either practice setting, chiropractors value interprofessional collaboration in health care to support the best patient care.